MKme/PyBoard/README.md

 Press Button to reboot board

-Seril?
+Serila?
 No idea as Eric cant get it working just yet arrrrrrrrrgh

 # Specs: